 Hang Out With Your Friends

 A solid call—or Skype session—with a good friend can help you clear your head.
+It’s simple: socializing helps you stay mindful.
 Talking things out or just spending some time away from your work can be rejuvenating.
 If you’re pressed for time, try scheduling things with friends that you would do otherwise.
-For instance, meet up for dinner with a friend at a nearby restaurant because you need to eat anyway, or set up a coworking meetup where you can hang out and get work done.
+Meet up for dinner with a friend at a nearby restaurant because you need to eat anyway.
+Maybe set up a coworking meetup where you can hang out and get work done.

-While it’s easy to get caught up in the frenzy of work, it’s important to set time aside to make sure your own needs are met.
-Otherwise you run into the danger of suffering the repercussions of burnout, which can take a toll on your wellbeing and productivity.
+It’s easy to get caught up in work.
+It’s important to set time aside to make sure your own needs are met.
+Otherwise you run into the danger of burnout, which can take a toll on your wellbeing and productivity.